mikewest/mgc/mikewest.org/2010/2010-02-09-an-accessible-pagination-pattern.markdown

     `span`s absolutely.
 This requires approximate knowledge of the text's size, and can usually be accommodated even in multi-language environments.

+4.  **Sound over Semantics**

+    For pagination, it seems like it would make perfect sense to use an ordered list rather than the unordered list I've chosen here.
+It's almost certainly semantically correct, as the list of pages is indeed ordered, and that order is indeed meaningful.

+    In this case, however, I think it's the wrong choice.
+[NVDA][] (which is the only screen reader I have access to at the moment) reads ordered lists as "One.
+[List item content]  Two.
+[List item content] ..."
+An unordered list, on the other hand, doesn't number the items as they're read.
+Since I'm explicitly including the page number in the link, an `ol` simply sounds strange and repetitive: "One.
+Example Page one.
+Link.
+Two.
+Example page two.
+Link. ..."
+Assuming other readers like [Jaws][] and [WindowEyes][] behave similarly, an unordered list simply _sounds_ better.

+    _(Thanks to [Gareth][] for the good [question][] that I'd neglected to address.)_

 I've put together a [quick example of this markup at work][example].
 I hope you reach for it next time you need a pagination widget.